 Lena Beste L.Ac.
 (Licensed Acupuncturist) and Karen Ingwersen RN, CMT (Registered Nurse and Certified Massage Therapist)

-We will provide an overview of acupuncture as an integrative therapy for managing symptoms such as hot flashes and insomnia (trouble sleeping).
-A Mass General Cancer Center patient will share how acupuncture has improved her symptoms and quality of life during treatment for breast cancer.
+We provide an overview of acupuncture as an integrative therapy for managing symptoms such as hot flashes and insomnia (trouble sleeping).
+A Mass General Cancer Center patient shares how acupuncture has improved her symptoms and quality of life during treatment for breast cancer.
+Watch video.

 Mary Tricolli, RN, Lic.
 Ac., MAOM (Licensed Acupuncturist) and Amy Comander, MD (Director of Breast Oncology and Survivorship at Mass General Cancer Center Waltham and Newton-Wellesley Hospital)

-Join us as we explore the science of yoga related to cancer and the use of yoga to manage cancer-related symptoms and stress.
-We will then offer a gentle yoga practice for relaxation.
+We explore the science of yoga related to cancer and the use of yoga to manage cancer-related symptoms and stress.
+We also offer a gentle yoga practice for relaxation.
+Watch video.

 Loren Winters, ANP-BC (Oncology Nurse Practitioner, Yoga Teacher, and the Associate Director of Breast Cancer Survivorship at Mass General Cancer Center Waltham) and Luba Zagachin (Cancer Center Yoga Therapist)